Gmail deliverability issues

 So ideally, send all emails from the same IP address.

-Or if you want to use multiple IP addresses, then use different IP addresses for different types of messages.
+If you want to use multiple IP addresses, use different IPs for different types of messages.
 For example, use one IP address for sending transactional emails and a different IP address for sending newsletters.

 Avoid mixing up different types of content in the same email.
-For example, you shouldn't include newsletter or company updates in a transactional receipt.
+For example, you shouldn’t include newsletters or company updates in a transactional receipt.

-If you are using a shared IP pool from your email service provider ( ESP), then make sure that it’s a reputable ESP.
-You should ask your ESP about the other users in your sending pool & how the ESP monitors their sending behavior.
+If you are using a shared IP pool from your email service provider (ESP), make sure that it’s a reputable ESP.
+You should ask your ESP about the other users in your sending pool and how the ESP monitors their sending behavior.

 What’s more?